 If your team is sending blanket outreach videos to new clients and it works, stay on track.
 If it doesn’t, let’s look at some ways where a specific framework might help.

 Evergreen (pre-recorded) videos can be an effective tool for sales teams that aren’t always available.
 Encourage your team to find (or make) some downtime between sales calls to take some time to record a couple of direct videos to help break up the automation cadence a customer may receive.
 Your sales team can also schedule when their video emails are sent through the BombBomb web application or our Gmail Powerwheel.
 If they find they’re having trouble sending direct videos, have them record their videos when convenient and then finally have them schedule the send for a time when they know their customers are most active.

 Is your team has trouble doing this in the office because they’re on the road constantly working to hit their sales goals?
-Well, that’s where our BombBomb Mobile App or the Inbox App can fit perfectly into their sales process.
+Well, that’s where our BombBomb Mobile App can fit perfectly into their sales process.
 Simply open the app, record, and then save or schedule it to be sent out when appropriate.
 We’ve found using the mobile app rehumanizes the process by allowing customers to see your sales team out in the real world while still taking time out of their busy day to connect.

 Creating personas, even if they’re somewhat generic, can help your team create targeted evergreen video sends for clients in different parts of your sales cycle.
 Company-wide personas also ensure each department is addressing and equipping customers appropriately so that they can see the most success.
 Most sales teams are addressing individuals, but we know not all sales are made with one person–so connecting with all decision-makers through a persona can help accomplish this goal.